celo-org/build-with-celo-hackathon/README.md

 TEAM MEMBERS AND ROLES

 We have below our actual project members and their role:
-- Arold TOUKO DANKOUE: A Blockchain Developer
+- Arold TOUKO DANKOUE: IT Engineer & Blockchain Developer
 - Roberto charel KOUEGOUA NINTCHEU : Frontend Developer

 HACKATHON TRACK: SOCIALFI